-Dr. Teresa Hornsby, Affiliated Assistant Professor of Religious an MS in community counseling from Mercer.
-His books include, A Studies, will teach the online course, Interpreting the Epistles in the spring of 2020.
+Dr. Teresa Hornsby, Affiliated Assistant Professor of Religious Studies, will teach the online course, Interpreting the Epistles in the spring of 2020.
 She earned an MA and PhD from Vanderbilt University and an MTS from Harvard University, and currently holds the position of Professor of Religious Studies at Drury University.
 Her research focuses on issues around sexuality and gender in the Bible.
-She has authored and co-authored several books and articles on gender and the Bible including Transgender Interpret and Riblical Interpretation is a current PhD student at CTS whose area of focus centers around the textual traditions of the Hebrew Bible, Marxist and post-structural literary criticism, politico-aesthetic theory, and the importance of historiography in the articulation of social formations in ancient Israel and modern receptions of biblical texts. the Bible, including Transgender, Intersex, and Biblical Interpretation, co-authored with Deryn P. Guest, Bible Trouble: Queer Reading at the Boundaries of Biblical Scholarship, co-edited with Ken Stone, and Sex Texts From the Bible: Selections Annotated & Explained.
+She has authored and co-authored several books and articles on gender and the Bible, including Transgender, Intersex, and Biblical Interpretation, co-authored with Deryn P. Guest, Bible Trouble: Queer Reading at the Boundaries of Biblical Scholarship, co-edited with Ken Stone, and Sex Texts From the Bible: Selections Annotated & Explained.

-Kate Lassiter, the current Director of Theological Field Education Kate Lassiter, the current Director of Theological Field Education at CTS, will teach Leadership and Ministry in Context, the year-long companion course for MDiv students who are in the midst of their theological field placement.
+Kate Lassiter, the current Director of Theological Field Education at CTS, will teach Leadership and Ministry in Context, the yearlong companion course for MDiv students who are in the midst of their theological field placement.
 Kate holds a PhD in Religion, Psychology, & Culture from Vanderbilt University, with minors in Community Action & Research and Theology & Practice.
-Dr. Lassiter critically investigates the social formation of the self and has expertise in theorem of recognition. in theories of recognition, feminist and queer theology, and social practices of care and trauma healing.
+Dr. Lassiter critically investigates the social formation of the self and has expertise in theories of recognition, feminist and queer theology, and social practices of care and trauma healing.

-Craig Mousin (MDiv '87) will teach a J-Term course on The Bible Borders, and Immigration Law.
-Rev. Mousin is a CTS Life Truste and currently serves as the University Ombudsperson at DePar University.
+Craig Mousin (MDiv '87) will teach a J-Term course on The Bible, Borders, and Immigration Law.
+Rev. Mousin is a CTS Life Trustee and currently serves as the University Ombudsperson at DePaul University.
 He earned a BS from Johns Hopkins University, a JD from the University of Illinois at Urbana-Champaign, and an MDiv from Chicago Theological Seminary.
 Ordained in the UCC, he is a member of the Leadership Council of the National Immigrant Justice Center, which he founded as the Midwest Immigrants Right Center, a member of the Leadership Council of the Marjorie Kovler Center for Survivors of Torture, President of the Board of the Eco-Justice Collaborative, and a former President and Board member of the Immigration Project of downstate Illinois.